Diaoeous/scibowl/README.md

 The rest is pretty user-friendly -- follow the templates!
 I've included the details below, though, for reference.

 ### Setup
 First, go into `scibowl.sty` and change the definition of `\pdatabase` to match your own problem database.
-Right now, the relevant line of code (line 42) reads:
+Right now, the relevant line of code reads:
 ```latex
 \newcommand{\pdatabase}{/Users/diaoeous/Documents/LaTeX/Problems/-Statement/-Scibowl/}
 ```